stockphrase/no-silo/content/courses/writing-2/syllabus.md

 conversations.
 Here is a list of the typical assignments and activities that we will do each week:

 - Before we meet to discuss a reading as a class, each of you will carefully read and critically engage the text on your own---interrogating, analyzing, and questioning the arguments, ideas, and assumptions you discover there.

--   As you read the text, I ask that you `annotate` it---that is, mark up the text by adding meaningful symbols, marginal notes, and questions on the document itself.
+-   As you read, I ask that you [`annotate`](/resources/open-handbook/chapter-1/) the text---that is, mark up the text by adding meaningful symbols, marginal notes, and questions on the document itself.
 Bring this annotated copy of the reading with you to class to help you engage in the group discussion and analysis.

--   After annotating the text, take `critical notes` on it.
-These notes will be invaluable to you later, when you write your essays.
+-   After annotating the text, take [`critical notes`](/resources/open-handbook/chapter-2/) on it.
+These notes will be valuable to you later, when you write your essays.

 -   After annotating and taking notes, post a `critical response` to the text on the discussion forum in [Canvas](https://canvas.dartmouth.edu).
 Attach your critical notes to the response post you submit in Canvas.

 -   Finally, write a `reflective journal entry` each week that catalogs your thoughts and ideas for the week.

 The following four numbered sections explain each of these assignments in more detail: